 Searching for some fun baking and cooking activities for preschoolers?
-Try these at home and get your kids engaged in some learning while cooking.
+Try these 14 simple recipes and ideas at home and get your kids engaged in some learning while cooking.
 Many are also great ideas for the classroom.

 What Preschoolers Learn from Cooking Activities

 Cooking with kids is an excellent educational activity and can be extremely fun and bonding.
 You may not even realize how many concepts and skills they will pick up as cooking is a hands-on activity that engages all the senses.

 Here are just a few of the skills simple cooking activities will build:

 1. Language and Vocabulary

 When baking and cooking, children are building a vocabulary of food and cooking-related terms like: